AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 ###:material-home-floor-3: Experiment 3: Can we make sense of secondary and tertiary colors?

-Since I could not find a CAM16 converter online, I'm using CIE-LCh(uv) for this experiment.
-It is not so good in chroma and hue prediction, but maybe we can see something.
-Chroma is better than the hue prediction.
+Since I couldn't find a CAM16 converter online, I'm using CIE-LCh(uv) for this experiment.
+It's not very good at predicting chroma and hue, but maybe we can see something.
+Chroma is better than the Hue Prediction.

+Using the mean values ​​and differences, the variations between CAM16 and CIE-LCh(uv) can be smoothed out.

 **Secondary color palette:**